 If you want to recruit young talent straight out of university, evening events at your company or career fairs are a good strategy.
 In any case, you should show this sought-after new generation of talent what you have to offer as an employer and why exactly they should start their careers with you.

 Employees Recruit Employees

 When employees suggest open positions to their contacts or acquaintances, this has two advantages: It is less expensive for you, and it ties potential candidates more closely to the company right from the start.

 Job advertisements or headhunters?
 Search online or in print media?
 Invest more in employer branding or active sourcing?
-Nowadays, recruitment options are manifold.
-The important thing is to do the math: How much are you paying for your recruitment initiatives and what is the unfilled position costing you (cost of vacancy)?
+Nowadays, recruiting options are manifold.
+The important thing is to do the math: How much are you paying for your recruiting initiatives and what is the unfilled position costing you (cost of vacancy)?